 Seniors at PSU may apply for admission to the MBA program.
 They may take graduate work and receive graduate credit if they are in their final semester of undergraduate work.
 In addition, the following requirements must be met: (a) overall grade point average (GPA) of at least 3.25; (b) a minimum GMAT score of 400.
 A student whose native language is not English must submit a minimum TOEFL score of 550 on the paper-based exam, 213 on the computer-based exam, 79 on the internet based exam, or be completing a baccalaureate degree at Pittsburg State University.

 The planned academic program for senior-graduate semester will not exceed sixteen semester hours including the graduate work.
-Upon application to the Dean of Graduate and Continuing Studies, the student may be approved as a senior-graduate student and may register for no more than six hours of graduate work.
+Upon application to the Dean of Continuing and Graduate Studies, the student may be approved as a senior-graduate student and may register for no more than six hours of graduate work.
 The specific courses available for senior-graduate status are MGMKT 839 (Marketing Strategy) and FIN 836 (Financial Strategy).
 If the senior-graduate does not complete the undergraduate degree in the semester in which they are enrolling in courses for graduate credit, graduate credit will not be awarded for the courses taken.

 An MBA student must maintain a B average (at least a 3.00 GPA) in all foundation courses taken at Pittsburg State University after admission to the MBA Program.
 An MBA student is issued a warning letter upon receipt of a grade of "C" or lower.
 An MBA student is placed on probation upon receipt of a second grade of "C" or lower.
 An MBA student is issued a letter indicating that his or her graduate status is in jeopardy at any point when his or her cumulative grade point average in graduate work falls below 3.00.